-When he made his debut on June 26, Henry became only the second Nebraskan (after Charlie Abbey) to play in the majors.
+When he made his debut on June 26, Clarke became only the second Nebraskan (after Charlie Abbey) to play in the majors.
 He faced the Chicago Colts in a road game at the West Side Grounds, the park that preceded Wrigley Field.
 Clarke lost 9-3, as he gave up a two-run homer to Bill Lange in the third inning and a solo shot to Bill Everitt in the fifth.
 The Sporting News stated, “Henry Clark [sic], the star twirler of the University of Chicago team, was given a trial by the Indians today.
 He pitched a creditable game.”ix Sporting Life added, “With ordinary support, he would have made a good showing.
 He was steady, had good control, was fast, and held the Colts down to eight hits.”x

 Three days later, he dropped another 9-3 decision to Pittsburgh.
 The comment in The Sporting News read, “Cleveland lost to-day’s game in the fourth inning, when its new college pitcher, Clark [sic], was batted freely.”xi Then on July 5, the Pirates beat him again, 6-1, in the second game of a doubleheader.

-On July 12, Henry came on in relief of Cy Young in a game that Boston was already winning.
+On July 12, Clarke came on in relief of Cy Young in a game that Boston was already winning.
 The final was 8-2, as Hall of Famer Jimmy Collins hit a two-run homer off Clarke in the fifth inning that Sockalexis misplayed -- “miserable work,” The Sporting News sniffed.xii Just eight days before, the right fielder had suffered his notorious leg injury in a drunken jump from the second floor of a brothel.
 Ted Lewis did not pitch that day, but the Williams comrades quite likely exchanged greetings at Cleveland’s League Park.

 In July, Patsy Tebeau said that behind his veteran pitchers, the team had “a coming star like Henry Clarke to fall back upon when something easy comes along.”xiii Clarke did not take the mound again until August 2, which would be his last appearance of the year.
 At Louisville’s Eclipse Park, he lost a “dull and slowly played” 5-3 game to the Colonels; the big blow was a two-run homer by General Stafford.
 For the season, the right-hander pitched in five games, completing three of his four losing starts.
 His ERA was a shaky 5.87, as he allowed 32 hits, walked 12 men, and hit three more while striking out only three in 30 2/3 innings pitched.

 In addition, Clarke appeared in two games in right field.
 He committed two errors both there and on the mound, so his fielding percentage was unsightly.
-However, Henry handled the bat well, with seven singles in 25 at-bats (.280) and three RBIs.
+However, Clarke handled the bat well, with seven singles in 25 at-bats (.280) and three RBIs.
 After his first start, Sporting Life wrote, “At the bat he drove Tebeau into ecstasies.
 Two smashing hits through the outfield, a hard fly to short and a terrific liner which Bill Lange hauled down before it could develop into a clean home run – he can kill the leather.”xiv

 In late August, Sporting Life reported, “Henry Clarke, the Chicago College pitcher, recently released by Cleveland, has decided not to play next year, but will devote himself entirely to college study.”xv That fall, he entered the University of Michigan to study law.
 During the 1898 season, he was an assistant to the head baseball coach, Charles Watkins.
 Over the winter of 1897-98, the Chicago Tribune twice singled him out.
 “Chicago will be weakened in its pitching force by the loss of Henry Clarke, who was easily the star of the Western college diamond last season.”xvi “The largest element in the success of the institution by the Midway was the phenomenal pitching of Henry Clarke.
 If victory can be accredited to any one man that man was Clarke last year.”xvii